Accelerated-Cloud-Storage/ACSSetup/examples/python/README.md

-### S3 Setup (boto3)
+### S3 & IAM Setup (boto3)

 These setup guides demonstrate S3-compatible operations using boto3, the AWS SDK for Python.
-They showcase essential S3 operations including bucket management, object CRUD operations, copying, and multipart uploads with proper error handling and resource cleanup.
+They showcase essential S3 operations including bucket management, object CRUD operations, copying, multipart uploads, and an IAM access key lifecycle example that can operate on your current IAM identity or a named user.

 ### Prerequisites